Yassine56/Openscout/README.md

 ## One Pager Alpha Assignment.

 Hello!
 Welcome to the OnePager Alpha assignment.
 This repository was built using next.js and React.
+We're excited to that you're interested in contributing to the Open Scout community!

-For additional information relating to this assignment see the assignment [Google Doc](https://docs.google.com/document/d/1gw-_v70LVAJf3wFAl0kjq6HXsDgMQuQXf2AVmKlKUoU/edit?usp=sharing).
+For additional information relating to this assignment see document shared with you by an Open Scout team member.

 All other notes in this readme were generated automatically via next.js.